DO3SE/DO3SE-UI/notes/pn_gsto_2010-08-06/NOTES.rst

       + To simplify matters, set it as a per-site/per-dataset constant, example values in documentation/tooltips
       + Default to mean atmospheric CO2 concentration from literature?
+      + *MUST BE AN INPUT*
+      + Drop-down to select between constant or hourly, silently inject CO2 hourly when using constant
   + Leaf temperature
       + No sensible derivation?
       + Possibly use a simple derivation (e.g. = air temp) in absence of real data
+      + Lisa has a simple derivation in her thesis based on a boundary layer
+      + Jannis did some research into this, maybe a good starting point
+      + Jones p232, Thornley p418
+          + Can start with single leaf temperature, then start bringing it together.

 Parameter inputs (vegetation-specific) are: